tigerfarm/work/book/AndroidNotify/README.md

     public final static String BASE_SERVER_URL = "https://about-time-2357.twil.io";
 ````

+Run the app.

+When the app is running, enter Notify Binding identity and tap Register Binding.
+The app will make a call to the Twilio Binding Function which creates a Notify Binding for the identity.

+Can use the following Node program to list the binding, [listBindings.js](listBindings.js)

 #### Send a notification:

 Use the send notification Function to send a notification to the app user.

 https://about-time-2357.twil.io/send-notification?identity=user1&body=Hello

-Or, use the following Node program, [sendNotification.js](sendNotification.js)
+Or, use the following Node program to send a notification, [sendNotification.js](sendNotification.js)

 --------------------------------------------------------------------------------